-Last weekend, The Pirate Bay, a popular torrenting site drew sharp criticism from users as it admitted to hiding details about testing a new service that intentionally used visitors’ CPU power to generate Cryptocurrency profits for itself.
+The Pirate Bay, a popular torrenting site, drew sharp criticism from users as it admitted to hiding details about testing a new service that intentionally used visitors’ CPU power to generate Cryptocurrency profits for itself.
 Coin Hive, the service used by Pirate Bay allowed it to mine the cryptocurrency called Monero without the consent of users while users had the website opened in a browser tab.
 This illicit nature highlights the problem of not only unregulated cryptocurrencies but cryptocurrency mining as well.

 The scheme appeared to be an attempt by the website to generate revenue for itself.
 It is believed that miners worked like a botnet.
-Whenever a user visited the website, its web page sought the user’s permission for allowing it to use its CPU.
+Whenever a user visited the website, its web page sought the user’s permission to allow it to use its CPU.
 It then used this power to run a complex hashing algorithm to find a unique string of letters and numbers used for mining Cryptocurrencies.
 Those who managed to complete the process successfully were rewarded handsomely for cracking the code.

 Typically, currency with complex algorithms like Bitcoins, require more time and processing power for mining.
 However, mining currencies like ‘Monero’ need lesser power and effort.
 Once this news went public, the website, of course, offered an explanation as t why it was doing it.
 They said they were trying to generate revenue instead of using ads.